pulzze/autoflow-documentation/docs/ids/action-string-replace/tooltip.md

-This Action returns a new string created by replacing occurrences of 'pattern' in 'string' with 'replacement'.
+Replaces all occurrences of a pattern in a string